The women who won: Down-ballot candidates make history

 From the Senate and the House to statehouses across the country, female challengers won office.
 The US Senate will welcome four new female members.

-"I know we have still not shattered that highest and hardest glass ceiling, but someday, someone will, and hopefully sooner than we might think right now," Clinton said in her concession speech.
+"I know we have still not shattered that highest and hardest glass ceiling, but someday, someone will, and hopefully sooner than we might think right now," Clinton said in her concession speech Wednesday.

 And for some women who were running, the words rang true.

-Note: CORRECTION: A previous version of this story incorrectly reported the state where Sen. Harry Reid has served.
-It is Nevada.